Bridging Medical Research and Health

 They are well placed to strengthen their international, government and industry collaborations, and increase the impact of their research.

-A key component of the Kolling Institute’s Research Strategy is the provision of four Kolling research enablers.
-These will provide research teams with new opportunities, modern platforms and infrastructure, increasing competitiveness, career development and core facility support.
+A key component of the Kolling Institute’s Research Strategy is the provision of four Kolling research enabler committees.
+These provide research teams with new opportunities, modern platforms and infrastructure, increasing competitiveness, career development and core facility support.